-You need to update your resume for 2019 to reflect the most recent job search trends.
+You probably need to update your resume for 2020 to reflect the most recent job search trends.
 Everything is subject to trends, and resumes are no different, but that doesn’t stop job candidates from submitting resumes that are astonishingly old school.
 Recruiting has gone digital; social media plays an increasingly important part in sourcing candidates, which means that your resume may be in need of a makeover.

 Here are three ways you should update your resume, plus some tips on how they will optimize your job search.